-Through facilitating independent learning based on the awarene0 1 3rr even in conflict-of-interest cases which are unprecedented or to which there are no applicable legal provisions; (iii) their deep insight into and ability to understand human beings and society as a doctor for the social lives of citizens to satisfy the need for fulfilling legal services and legal support; and (iv) their capability to continue to polish their intellect and regularly devote themselves to their studies while engaging in honest introspection of their daily activities with a profound awareness of their responsibilities as highly advanced professionals.
-Joint International Master s Programme in Sustainable Development (Hiroshima University and University of Graz) This course seeks to foster human resources who possess the ability to conduct research and engage in practice based on the fundamental principles of international cooperation in development studies and through social science approaches so as to help solve the pressing regional and global issues related to the achievement of sustainable development goals (SDGs), particularly poverty reduction, and who have excellent collaboration and communication skills and exhibit high employability in the international labor market of universities, research institutions, government organizations, international organizations, private sectors, NGOs, etc.
+even in conflict-of-interest cases which are unprecedented or to which there are no applicable legal provisions; (iii) their deep insight into and ability to understand human beings and society as "a doctor for the social lives of citizens" to satisfy the need for fulfilling legal services and legal support; and (iv) their capability to continue to polish their intellect and regularly devote themselves to their studies while engaging in honest introspection of their daily activities with a profound awareness of their responsibilities as highly advanced professionals.
+(Master's Course) This course seeks to foster human resources who possess the ability to conduct research and engage in practice based on the fundamental Joint International Master's principles of international cooperation in development studies and Programme in Sustainable through social science approaches so as to help solve the pressing Development (Hiroshima regional and global issues related to the achievement of sustainable University and University of development goals (SDGs), particularly poverty reduction, and who Graz) have excellent collaboration and communication skills and exhibit high , employability in the international labor market of universities, research institutions, government organizations, international organizations, private sectors, NGOs, etc.